Physical Address

 Detective Dee is very loosely based on the mythical Chinese detective of the same name.
 The film is set during Empress Wu’s reign during the Tang Dynasty… and the historical similarity ends there.
 The stories centers around mysterious, grisly occurrences in which the townspeople are self-combusting.
 Empress Wu releases the infamous Detective Dee from prison to help solve the case, taking the viewer on a roller-coaster ride as he works against the clock to solve the ‘mystery of the Phantom Flame’.

-See also Top 10 Chinese Beauty CEOs
+See also Top 10 Websites to Watch Chinese TV Series Online For Free

 Why should you see it?